ivarref/clj-paginate/README.md

 A Clojure (JVM only) implementation of the
-[GraphQL Cursor Connections Specification](https://relay.dev/graphql/connections.htm) with vector/set as the backing data.
+[GraphQL Cursor Connections Specification](https://relay.dev/graphql/connections.htm) with vector as the backing data.

 Supports:
 * Collection that grows and/or changes.